 R-45493-35653:[A CHECK constraint may be attached to a column definition or specified as a table constraint.
 In practice it makes no difference. ] R-55435-14303:[Each time a new row is inserted into the table or an existing row is updated, the expression associated with each CHECK constraint is evaluated and cast to a NUMERIC value in the same way as a CAST expression.
 If the result is zero (integer value 0 or real value 0.0), then a constraint violation has occurred. ] R-34109-39108:[If the CHECK expression evaluates to NULL, or any other non-zero value, it is not a constraint violation. ] R-44163-39688:[The expression of a CHECK constraint may not contain a subquery. ]

-Exactly how a constraint violation is dealt with is determined by the constraint conflict resolution algorithm.
+The response to a constraint violation is determined by the constraint conflict resolution algorithm.
 Each PRIMARY KEY, UNIQUE, NOT NULL and CHECK constraint has a default conflict resolution algorithm.
 R-42511-39459:[PRIMARY KEY, UNIQUE and NOT NULL constraints may be explicitly assigned a default conflict resolution algorithm by including a conflict-clause in their definitions. ] R-12645-39772:[Or, if a constraint definition does not include a conflict-clause or it is a CHECK constraint, the default conflict resolution algorithm is ABORT. ] R-19114-56113:[Different constraints within the same table may have different default conflict resolution algorithms. ] See the section titled ON CONFLICT for additional information.

 R-51414-32910:[Except for WITHOUT ROWID tables, all rows within SQLite tables have a 64-bit signed integer key that uniquely identifies the row within its table. ] This integer is usually called the "rowid".
 R-52584-04009:[The rowid value can be accessed using one of the special case-independent names "rowid", "oid", or "_rowid_" in place of a column name. ] R-26501-17306:[If a table contains a user defined column named "rowid", "oid" or "_rowid_", then that name always refers the explicitly declared column and cannot be used to retrieve the integer rowid value. ]